 If it’s the weekend (and you’re young and full of energy) head up to the Bairro Alto, the city’s going out area.
 Here the party gets started from around 9 or 10 onwards (although often later) and eventually finishes in the Cais do Sodre district in the early hours of the morning.

 I am biased, but I really like the Alcântara neighbourhood.
 It’s described as an up-and-coming neighbourhood, which means it’s not been cleaned and polished yet.
 It’s still a very working class neighbourhood, but there’s plenty going on.
 There’s the LX Factory, a former factory that now contains a co-working space and several boutique shops.
 There are the docas (docks) areas, which is a great place to sit in the sunshine and have lunch or a cup of coffee.
 There are also a few really great restaurants that most tourists miss out on such as Solar dos Nunes and Aquele Lugar em Alcântara.

 If you could give one piece of advice to people looking to live in Lisbon what would it be?

 Come now!
 Lisbon is getting a lot of coverage, and many people are hyping it as the new Berlin.
 Prices will go up and, although the new wave of people will bring a lot of benefits, it will change the city as well.

 I seriously second going to Lisbon now!
 It seems to be getting more and more popular, as does Portugal as an expat destination as a whole.
-You can find more great info on living in Portugal on James’ website Portugalist, and follow him on Facebook, Twitter and Instagram to see more about life in Lisbon.
+You can find more great info on living in Portugal and moving to Lisbon on James’ website Portugalist, and follow him on Facebook, Twitter and Instagram to see more about life in Lisbon.

 Have you visited Lisbon?
 Do you see it as somewhere you could live?